-Proven track record -- eBay is one of the oldest and most successful e-commerce websites on the Internet.
-With over 700 million items listed on eBay, you're bound to find something that you'd like to buy.
+- Proven track record — eBay is one of the oldest and most successful e-commerce websites on the Internet.
+With over 700 million items listed on the website, you’re bound to find something that you’d like to buy.

-Thorough search tools -- Find items on eBay by their name, brand, category, type of listing, price, listing date, and more.
+- Thorough search tools — Find items by their name, brand, category, type of listing, price, listing date, and more.
 You can even search for items that have already been sold!

-Become a seller -- Where would all of the great stuff on eBay come from if nobody was around to sell it?
-Join the storefront side of eBay and sell or auction off things around the house.
-With how big eBay is, you never know who might be looking to buy the stuff that you no longer want... or how much they're willing to pay for it!
+- Become a seller — Where would all of the great stuff on eBay come from if nobody was around to sell it?
+Join the storefront side of things and sell or auction off things around the house.
+With how big eBay is, you never know who might be looking to buy the stuff that you no longer want… or how much they’re willing to pay for it!

 eBay’s large user base and name-brand recognition are definitely its main strengths, but another is its versatility in the fact that it operates as both an auction website and a direct-sale website.
 This gives both buyers and sellers options in terms of how they want to buy or sell items: through an auction, through a direct sale, or through price offers and counter-offers.
 Add to that eBay’s other powerful features such as automatic proxy bidding and thorough search tools, and it’s small wonder that the website is still going strong, despite being launched when the Internet was just becoming commercially popular.